Economic recovery: Centralised

-There were also differences in implemented policies between global and local, centralized and decentralized governments etc.

 Large centralized economies needed to be careful about their decisions, because they could overwhelm small and starting businesses with too much funding or regulations.

-For example Japan´s government has expanded the stimulus programmes, that were first meant just for small enterprises, at the beginning of the pandemic to include financing for medium and large companies.
+At the beginning of the pandemic, Japan's government expanded the stimulus programmes that were initially intended for small enterprises, to include financing for medium and large companies.
 The programme now involves government-backed lenders in Japan providing specific loans to all companies affected by pandemics.
-The loans are also better accessible by companies, because of lower interest rate (around 1% instead of usual 5%) and no need of loans to be coordinated with private lenders.
+The loans are also better accessible by companies, because of lower interest rate (around 1% instead of usual 5%) and there is no need for loans to be coordinated with private lenders.